 Reports can be made orally or in writing, to:

 - Vice President and General Counsel, Ricardo Castro (609-627-5965); or

 - Vice President, Chief Human Resources Officer, Amy Dinofrio (609-627-5954); or

 Reports also may be made anonymously by calling 877-778-5463, by texting "RWJF" to 63975, or via the Report It app.

-If, after taking these steps, you believe management has been unresponsive, you should report your concerns to the Chair of the Board of Trustees' Audit Committee, Patricia Gabow, by sending a letter to her at the Robert Wood Johnson Foundation, 50 College Road East, Princeton, NJ, 08540-6614, marked "Confidential."
+If, after taking these steps, you believe management has been unresponsive, you should report your concerns to the Chair of the Board of Trustees' Audit Committee, Michael E. Sneed, by sending a letter to him at the Robert Wood Johnson Foundation, 50 College Road East, Princeton, NJ, 08540-6614, marked "Confidential."